 - Cell phone use is prohibited in designated quiet areas and during classes or programs.
 To avoid disturbing others, calls in all other areas should be answered promptly and kept as brief and quiet as possible.
-Customers are expected to conduct lengthier conversations in the lobby or outside the building.
+Patrons are expected to conduct lengthier conversations in the lobby or outside the building.

 - The use of cameras or other recording devices is prohibited without the prior permission of the Library.

 - Patrons are expected to abide by established time limitations for the use of public access computers and other equipment and must observe the Library’s Computer Use Policy.

 - Patrons should leave the Library promptly at closing time.

 - The use of skateboards, roller blades or scooters is not permitted on Library property.
 Bicycles are not permitted inside the Library.

 - Patrons may not post notices or distribute leaflets without the prior authorization of the Library.